THERAPY AND COUNSELING

-We offer mental health counseling and therapy in Seattle and Mukilteo.
+We offer mental health counseling and therapy in Seattle.
 Substance use disorder assessments and treatment are available at our Seattle location.
 Individuals who are working with a therapist at Ryther can access services offered by psychiatric ARNP's at Ryther's Seattle office.

 Ryther accepts Medicaid for King County residents.
 This includes Apple Health and all Medicaid MCOs: Molina, United Health Care, Amerigroup, Community Health Plan of Washington, and Coordinated Care.
 Unfortunately, we cannot accept Medicaid for residents outside of King County unless the individual is or was a ward of the state.
 If you have questions about whether or not your insurance is accepted, please give us a call and we can check for you.
 For commercially insured clients Ryther will submit claims on your behalf.

 Ryther’s group therapy utilizes effective, evidence-based techniques.
 Groups are offered virtually or in person at Ryther's main campus.
 To be eligible for any group, your child, adolescent, or young adult must first be seeing a Ryther therapist.
 Learn more here.